 Micronesia is a country made up of 607 islands located 2,500 miles southwest of Hawaii in the Pacific Ocean.
 Its mere 270 square miles of land are filled with mountains, mangroves, lagoons, and beaches.
 Due to increasing sea levels, the nation has seen several islands disappear within recent memory, while others have been severely reduced in size, according to the Journal of Coastal Conservation.

 The Pacific Islands of Fiji are also low-lying and vulnerable to changes in ocean levels.
 The United Nations Framework Convention on Climate Change says that the village of Vunidogoloa was the first to begin relocating because of the rapid sea level rise, which is continuing to worsen.
 A World Bank report says over the last few decades, some villages have reported a loss of 15-20 meters of shoreline due to loss of mangroves.
 Sea levels are expected to rise up to 43 centimeters by 2050, according to the report.
 Rises in ocean temperatures also affect the coral reefs, resulting in coral bleaching that turns the coral white and vulnerable to disease.
-Here are 15 more breathtaking places you need to visit before they disappear.
+Here’s a sobering glimpse of what the world’s most polluted beaches used to look like.

 The Prime Minister of Tuvalu, a remote South Pacific nation, has stated that “sea level rise and more severe weather events loom as a growing threat to our entire population.”
 The Tuvalu government says it’s one of the most vulnerable places on Earth to the impact of rising sea levels, which could bring complete disaster to its 10,000 residents.